cqse/teamscale-polarion-plugin/README.md

 The solution is thread safe.
 This Polarion plugin is implemented as a Java Servlet.
 Polarion utilizes the Apache Tomcat web container to run servlets.
 The Tomcat web container follows a multi-thread model, meaning that it creates a new thread per request directed to a any given servlet.
 Besides that, in the plugin, we do not utilize any shared data structures across different servlets from Polarion.
 Each request to the plugin servlet will run in a separate thread, which will query the database independently and work in its own data in memory.

 ## JSON Serialization
 We currently use the opensource library [Gson](https://github.com/google/gson) which already comes available in the Polarion installation.
+We have not pulled this library externally.
+We utilize the version installed in the Polarion distribution.

-## Code formatting
+## Code Style/Formatting

 We are following the Java coding style guidelines from Google.